Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 We then explore our dataset using the following pandas functions:
 * df_months.info() - Display the number of rows, row names and the row type
 * df_months.describe() - Get Descriptive stats of the data frame
-* df_months.sample() - Explore rows in the data frame using sample, to randomize the outcome
+* df_months.sample() - Explore rows in the data frame using the sample, to randomize the outcome
 * df_months.shape - Get the total number of rows and columns

 ## Exploratory Data Analysis/ Findings